AutumnEvans418/autumnevans418.github.io/_posts/projects/2019-11-23-vsgradebook.md

 ## How does this work?

 VS Gradebook uses roslyn analyzers to find all the calls to `Console` and replaces it with my own class with the same name.
-I can then inject the input into the ReadLines and read the output from the WriteLines.
+I can then inject the input into the `Console.ReadLines` and read the output from the `Console.WriteLines`.
 This allows me to provide a percent of passing.

 ## Inspiration

 This was done as an honors project at Pittsburg State University my senior year.
-I wanted to create something that is new and useful.
+I wanted to create something that is new and useful to students and professors.